mlaskowski7/InfiniteScroll/README.md

 #Infinite Scroll

-For loader animation I used loading.io
+App fully made only in HTML, CSS, JS and with data being fetched from Unsplash API For loader animation I used loading.io
-The app is fetching data from Unsplash API